Au clair de la lune: Lyrics

-The song appears as early as 1820 in Le Voiture Verseés, with only the first verse.
+The song appears as early as 1820 in Les Voitures Verseés, with only the first verse.
 Four verses were later re-published in the 1858 compilation Chants et Chansons populaires de la France.

 In the 1870 compilation Chansons et Rondes Enfantines, only the first two verses of the original four were retained.

-Some sources report that "plume" (pen) was originally "lume" (an old word for "light" or "lamp").
-Much of the lyrics has sexual innuendos.
+Some sources report that "plume" (pen) was originally "lume" (an old word for "light" or "lamp"), which makes more sense of the song’s contextual framework.
+Much of the lyrics have sexual innuendos.